10 hours after surgery I saw clear as crystal for the first time in 41 years...It was life-altering – Dan Z., Visian ICL patient

 What if I have astigmatism?

 If you have astigmatism, it means that your eye is oval-shaped instead of perfectly round—more like a football than a basketball.
-Astigmatism contributes to blurred vision so we need to correct it.
+Astigmatism can contribute to blurred vision at multiple focal lengths so we need to correct it.

 "I have suffered from bad eye sight since I was 8 years old, and have been utilizing some combination of glasses or contacts since that time.
 However, in recent years my eyes had deteriorated more and more making it difficult to not only see at night but to enjoy seemingly simple tasks.